Rekihyt/Sifu/notes.md

 ---

-Maybe add regex-like variables for apps, such as zero-many, one-or-more, optional, etc?
+Maybe add regex-like variables for patterns, such as zero-many, one-or-more, optional, etc?
 A sufficiently smart compiler might be able to transform operator patterns into these.